-I love LA – anytime you want to peek into a new corner of town, a discovery is to be made.
-I recently met a family who patented a new way of making prints, and over the course of their career, has worked with the world’s most famous artists.
-The Remba family’s studio is called Mixografia, which has been located in West Adams for the past thirty years and recently added a lovely gallery space that displays the range and richness of their unique printmaking legacy.
+I love LA – anytime you peek into a new corner of town, there’s a discovery is to be made.
+I recently met a family who patented a new way of making prints, and over the course of their career, has worked with the a host of famous artists.
+The Remba family’s studio, Mixografia, has been located in West Adams for the past thirty years and recently added a lovely gallery space that displays the range and richness of their unique printmaking legacy.

-Take a look at this print – meant to look like concrete, as if lifted from Grauman’s Chinese Theater.
-In fact, “Concrete Couples” is made of paper and was designed by John Baldessari in 2016.
+Here’s my favorite: this print is meant to look like concrete, as if lifted from Grauman’s Chinese Theater.
+“Concrete Couples” is made of paper and was designed by John Baldessari in 2016.

 I first came across Mixografia and Luis, Lea, and Shaye Remba at the Art Contemporary LA exhibit at Barker Hanger in January.
 In a sea of crowded booths, the work handing in this quiet corner drew me in.
 A magnificent piece by John Baldassari called Concrete Couples stole my heart – I loved its playful statement about couples through history, as if they’d put their prints into Grumman’s Chinese.
 I loved the palate, and that each couple’s names were scribed in a font that looked different from the next.
 But when I learned that the pieces was made from paper, I was hooked.